This post may contain affiliate links. Please read our disclosure policy for more information.

 |Sessions||Page views||% Change|

-And if you’re new to my blog income reports, you’ll know that I always recommend this Pinterest ebook because it’s what helped me get from dead traffic to now over 80,000 monthly pageviews.
+And if you’re new to my blog income reports, you’ll know that I always recommend using Pinterest because it’s what helped me get from dead traffic to now over 80,000 monthly pageviews.

 You can learn more about the book and my review in my first blog income report here.
 Seriously, you’ll probably want to read it if you’re sick and tired of hearing the crickets!